-The programme may be studied on-campus, or on a flexible/blended learning basis or by distance learning, allowing you to access it irrespective of your location.
-All three modes offer a coherent, staged and progressive learning structure in which you will benefit from teaching which is informed by the research expertise of our academic team.
+All modes offer a coherent, staged and progressive learning structure in which you will benefit from teaching which is informed by the research expertise of our academic team.
 Our approach is experiential and practice-led and will give you opportunities to apply your learning and to develop skills to enhance your employability and career.

 This programme will support you in becoming an independent learner during the teaching, learning and assessment process.
 During induction we will support you in developing key study skills.
 Throughout the programme you will have the chance to complete activities which will enable you to practice legal skills including legal research, problem-solving, advocacy and drafting in order to develop and practice.

 These activities also enable you to practice transferable skills including structuring and presenting arguments, working independently or in teams to complete tasks, oral and written communication, and time management.
 These skills will be valuable whatever your final choice of future career.

 During the September and January terms you will study three 20-credit modules, thereafter you will study one 60-credit module: the LLM dissertation/placement/project module.
 The 20-credit Advanced Legal Research Methods module (studied in the January term) is delivered online via the Virtual Learning Environment, providing maximum flexibility.

 For on-campus students there in an opportunity to study abroad in the January term and this offers a unique and exciting opportunity for you to experience the teaching environment from a different perspective, in another country, helping you to become a true globalised citizen.
 For all students further opportunities are also available to undertake a placement and obtain practical experience of how International Business Law operates.